 Comfort should be a priority for you when buying headphones for electronic drums.
 Keep in mind that you will be using your headphones for long time periods.
 If they are causing you any discomfort, you will struggle to play your drums.

 Another thing you should mind when purchasing the perfect headphones for you is their frequency response.
-Look for headphones that have a wide frequency response range to be able to hear your drums’ lower, mid-range, and higher sounds.
+Look for headphones that have a wide frequency range response to be able to hear your drums’ lower, mid-range, and higher sounds.
 A frequency response from 20Hz to 20kHz, 10Hz to 22kHz, and any response approximate to these values will do nicely.

 Look for headphones that will provide you with good noise isolation.
 These headphones will have large earcups or they will actively cancel noise.
 This will help you hear your playing more clearly, and will protect your ears from the loud noises.